OTCM-Protocol/public/README.md

 **Design philosophy:** Strict separation of concerns.
 Each layer handles a distinct responsibility and communicates with adjacent layers through well-defined interfaces.
 Securities compliance enforcement occurs at **Layer 2, the lowest programmable layer**, ensuring no higher-layer component can bypass, override, or selectively apply the 42 Transfer Hook security controls.
 A change to Layer 4 (AMM) cannot affect Layer 2 (Security Enforcement) — compliance is structurally isolated from trading mechanics.

 No layer is repurposed from general DeFi infrastructure.
-Each was purpose-built for tokenized securities.
+Each was purpose-built for tokenized real-world assets.

 ---